oliver-daniel/tvo_application/README.md

-# SOFTWARE DEVELOPER 2 – ASSIGNMENT
+# SOFTWARE DEVELOPER 2 – TECHNICAL ASSIGNMENT
 This is my take-home assignment for TV Ontario, to build a simple weather app using the OpenWeather API.

 Please find the latest version of the application [here](https://oliver-daniel-tvo-application.surge.sh).

 For organization, I will use a story map (below) to track what functionality I wish to see in the finished product, as well as what assumptions I'm making.

+## Running locally
+To run this application locally, make sure to supply an OpenWeather API key in a `.env` file, with the name `NEXT_PUBLIC_OW_API_KEY`.

 ## User Story Map